azradedicpager/newrelic-apm-agent-versions/README.md

 # New Relic APM Agent Versions - Centralized Management

-This repository provides a centralized Renovate preset for managing New Relic APM agent versions across all Pager applications.
+This repository provides a centralized Renovate preset for managing New Relic APM agent versions across Navigation nodejs applications.

 ## Overview

-Instead of each app updating to the latest New Relic agent independently, this preset ensures all apps converge to a **single approved version** defined here.
+Instead of each app updating to the latest New Relic agent independently, this preset ensures all apps converge to a **single approved version** defined in **versions/newrelic_versions.yaml**.

 ## How It Works